 We then measure carbon intensity using grams of CO2 per kilowatt-hour (measure of energy, not time).
 This can be obtained from Electricity Maps.
 We multiply this by energy consumption in kilowatt-hours for training jobs to estimate carbon emissions for that job.

 We can measure the energy consumption for training in kilowatt-hours by multiplying the training time by the number of processors (usually GPU or TPU for ML) by the average power per processor.
-We can also include data center overhead, like cooling systems, using the power usage effectiveness (PUE) metric.
-PUE measures data center compute efficiency, calculated by taking the total energy used in the data center divided by the energy used for computing.
+We can also include data centre overhead, like cooling systems, using the power usage effectiveness (PUE) metric.
+PUE measures data centre compute efficiency, calculated by taking the total energy used in the data centre divided by the energy used for computing.

 Another to quantify the amount of compute required is GPU years, or the amount of time that it would take a single GPU type to run a job.
 For example, GPT-3 would take 405 V100 years to train in 2020.